jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - **LDAP**: lightweight directory access protocol uses simple (basic) authentication such as SSL/TLS, or SASL (Simple Authentication and Security Layer)
 - **Microsegmentation**: part of a zero trust strategy, that breaks LANs into very small highly localized zones using firewalls or similar; note that at the limit, this places a firewall at every connection point
 - **NFV**: Network Function Virtualization (AKA Virtual Network Function) that seeks to decouple functions, such as firewall management, intrusion detection, NAT and name service resolution, from specific hardware solutions, and make them virtual/software; the focus is to optimize distinct network services
+- **Nonroutable IP addresses**: from RFC 1918; 10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16
 - **PLC**: Packet Loss Concealment used in VoIP communications to mask the effect of dropped packets
 - **Packet-Switched Network**: a network that doesn't use a dedicated connection between endpoints
 - **Point-to-Point Protocol**: a standard method for transporting multiprotocol datagrams over point-to-point links
 - **Port Address Translation**: an extension of NAT (Network Address Translation) translating all addresses to one routable IP address and translate the source port number in the packet to a unique value
 - **RPC**: Remote Procedure Call is a protocol that enables one system to execute instructions on other hosts across a network infrastructure
 - **Root of Trust**: a source that can always be trusted within a cryptographic system; because cryptographic security is dependent on keys to encrypt and decrypt data and perform functions such as generating digital signatures and verifying signatures, RoT schemes generally include a hardened hardware module; a RoT guarantees the integrity of the hardware prior to loading the OS of a computer
+- **SIPS**: secure version of the Session Initialization Protocol for VoIP, adds TLS encryption to keep the session initialization process secure
+- **S/MIME**: provides the following cryptographic security services for electronic messaging applications:
+        - Authentication
+        - Message integrity
+        - Non-repudiation of origin (using digital signatures)
+        - Privacy
+        - Data security (using encryption)
+    - S/MIME specifies the MIME type application/pkcs7-mime (smime-type "enveloped-data") for data enveloping (encrypting) where the whole (prepared) MIME entity to be enveloped is encrypted and packed into an object which subsequently is inserted into an application/pkcs7-mime MIME entity
 - **SNMP**: Simple Network Management Protocol, is a protocol for collecting and organizing info about managed devices on IP networks; it can be used to determine the health of devices such as routers, switches, servers, workstations, etc
 - **Smurf attack**: ICMP echo request sent to the network broadcast address of a spoofed victim causing all nodes to respond to the victim with an echo reply
+- **SPML**: Service Provisioning Markup Language is XML-based and designed to allow platforms to generate and respond to provisioning requests
+- **STRP**: Secure Real-time Transport Protocol is an extension of Real-time Transport Protocol (RTP) that features encryption, confidentiality, message authentication, and replay protection to audio and video traffic
+- **Multi-tiered firewall**: tiers are not the number of firewalls but the number of zones protected by the firewall; 2-tier protects two zones
 - **Teardrop attack**: exploits reassembly of fragmented IP packets in the fragment offset field (indicating the start position or offset of data contained in a fragemented packet)
 - **Terminal Emulation Protocol**: AKA Telnet, is a command-line protocol designed to provide access between hosts
 - **Unbound (Wireless) Network**: network where the physical layer interconnections are done using radio, light, or some other means (not confined to wires, cables, or fibers); may or may not be mobile
+- **VLAN hopping**: a method of attacking the network resources of a VLAN by sending packets to a port not usually accessible from an end system; the goal of this form of attack is to gain access to other VLANs on the same network
 - **WAF**: Web Application Firewall is a software-based app that monitors and filters exchanges between applications and a host; usually inspect and filter conversations like HTTP/S

 [4.1](#4.1) Assess and implement secure design principles in network architectures (OSG-9 Chpts 11,12)